-The key indicator that the HCR uses is standardised CPUE which is reliably collected.
+The HCR uses standardised CPUE as its key indicator.
+The data required to calculate this is reliably collected.
 The harvest strategy aims to maintain this indicator within its corresponding target range, hence this data is suitable for determining whether the HCR component of the harvest strategy is working.